trovent/streamprocessor/README.md

 ##### How to run application

 	$ mvn exec:java

+When you want to use a configuration file of your own you can provide it with a command line switch:

+    $ mvn exec:jaca exec -Dexec.args="-c app.local.properties"

 ### Creating a demonstration environment

 To make TSP fully usable you have to run a kafka instance that TSP can connect to.